sharontherese/latin-mass-funeral/config/_default/content/The Rite of Marriage/Rite of Marriage.md

 text_heavy = "Rite of Marriage"

 +++
-The Rite of Marriage is, "The form for the celebration of the Sacrament of Matrimony, as it stands in the "Rituale Romanum"" \[1\].
+The Rite of Marriage is, "the form for the celebration of the Sacrament of Matrimony, as it stands in the "_Rituale Romanum_"" \[1\].

 This is the essential part of getting married in the Catholic Church - a Mass is not required.